English as an International Language

 The country attracts expats and tourists from bustling cities to serene beaches, many of whom are from other English-speaking countries.

 Its cultural diversity and wide range of climates make it an attractive option for expats from all over the world.
-Major cities like Sydney, Melbourne, and Brisbane offer vibrant urban environments with abundant career opportunities, particularly in the technology, healthcare, and education sectors.
+Major cities like Sydney, Melbourne, and Brisbane have vibrant urban environments with several career opportunities, particularly in the technology, healthcare, and education sectors.

 Additionally, Australia’s emphasis on outdoor lifestyles and sports makes it an appealing choice for those seeking a balance between work and leisure.